CypherCryptoLabs/Cypher/README.md

 - [ ] Only Nodes that have been registered longer than one Voting Slot can be selected as Validator
 - [ ] automatically remove ofline Nodes from Nodelist
 - [ ] check reachability of Node on registration
+- [ ] Timeouts for all TCP traffic

 ### License:
 MIT License